putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 **“Are we still** waiting?”

 This was the fifth time time the lieutenant had come forward to the cockpit.
 Maybe it was a different one.
-Most Imperial officers, like the shuttle captain, paid little attention to Stormtroopers.
+Most Imperial officers, like the shuttle captain, paid little attention to Stormtroopers, and cared less about them.
 Or their officers.
 They may as well be clone troopers.

 Anyway, both pilots were occupied.
 The Imperial shuttle _Arrik_ had been waiting for some time as the shuttle ahead of them dealt with some sort of issue.